4vstin/mastermind/README.md

 # Mastermind
 Mastermind is a strategy board game created in 1970 by the company Pressman, I recreated this game in Python for fun.
+(Source code not availiable for version 1.1.1 (because I am lazy and it is basically the same thing as 1.1))

 ## How to play
 1. Download and Install the Python coding language at https://www.python.org/.
 (Optional)